fcash-js/fcash-lib/docs/index.md

-# Bitcore v0.15.0
+# Fcash v0.15.0

 ## Principles

-Bitcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Bitcoin network allows for highly resilient bitcoin infrastructure, and the developer community needs reliable, open-source tools to implement bitcoin apps and services.
-Bitcore provides a reliable API for JavaScript apps that need to interface with Bitcoin.
+Fcash is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the Fcash network allows for highly resilient bitcoin infrastructure, and the developer community needs reliable, open-source tools to implement bitcoin apps and services.
+Fcash provides a reliable API for JavaScript apps that need to interface with Fcash.

-To get started, just `npm install bitcore` or `bower install bitcore`.
+To get started, just `npm install fcore` or `bower install fcore`.

 # Documentation Index